mgidd/ITFnd100-Mod07/docs/index.md

 A few resources that I found helpful for learning about error handling were https://www.datacamp.com/community/tutorials/exception-handling-python (external link) and https://www.w3schools.com/python/python_try_except.asp (external link).
 These pages explain the use of raising and handling exceptions for a variety of common errors.

-In my function for unpickling data from a file, I utilized a try/except block to anticipate the user entering a file name that cannot be reached by the program (Figure 5).
+In my function for unpickling data from a file, I utilized a try/except block to anticipate the user entering a file name that cannot be reached by the program (Listing 5).
 This same block includes a second except statement for situations in which the file data is somehow corrupted and cannot be unpickled.
 ```
 def unpickle_from_file(file_name):
     """ Unpickles data from a file..."""